 Roman Catholic View

-In Roman Catholic theology, what happens during the Eucharist is “transubstantiation” – the transformation of bread and wine to the flesh and blood of Jesus Christ.
+If we look at Roman Catholic theology, what happens during the Eucharist is “transubstantiation” – the transformation of bread and wine into the flesh and blood of Jesus Christ.

 In the sacrament of Communion, God’s grace is present.
 The sacrament infuses God’s grace upon everyone who participates in the meal.
 This grace helps people to live righteously.

 For Martin Luther and his followers, the bread and wine do not become Christ come again.
 But Jesus Christ is still present spiritually during the sacrament.
 This is called “consubstantial” or existing within the elements of communion.

 For Baptists and Evangelicals, the Lord’s Supper is a memorial sacrament.
 The bread and wine do not turn into flesh and blood.
 Rather, they are figurative symbols of Jesus’ sacrifice at the cross.
 Jesus already saved us when He died on Calvary and that is already enough to save humanity.

 For Baptists, the Lord’s Supper is a church ordinance.
 It is the way the community expresses its faith but not where you receive God’s grace.

 So Jesus is not spiritually present at the Lord’s Supper.
 Instead, Evangelicals believe that Jesus lives with His people.
 Christ’s death and resurrection already fulfilled their purpose.
 He redeemed us by His sacrificial death.
 God’s grace makes the believer righteous, not what the latter does.